aahassen/blog/content/blog/send-sms-with-java-twilio.md

 Succefully recieved the SMS on on my phone.
 ![sms-api Text Recieved](/img/sms-recieved.png)

-You can find the complete source code on the Github [here](https://github.com/aahassen/sms-api)
+You can find the full source code on Github [here](https://github.com/aahassen/sms-api)

-I hope that helps.
+I hope this tutorial was helpful.
+Have questions or suggestions?
+Feel free to write a comment below.
+Thank you for reading!